recidive/prana/readme.md

 Prana is a microframework for building modular and extensible [node.js](http://nodejs.org) applications.

-It provides an extensions system that helps bringing organization, code reusability and extensibility to your project.
+It provides an extensions system and metadata registry that help bringing organization, code reusability and extensibility to your project.

-Extensions can implement hooks for adding their bits of functionality.
-Hooks can also be used for adding and modifying all kind of application metadata, such as settings, database schema and other application related metadata that can be extended.
+Extensions implement hooks for adding their bits of functionality and all kinds of application metadata, such as settings, database schema and other data elements that can be extended.

-Prana also collects metadata from JSON files, so you can easily distribute your extensions with the metadata they need to run.
+Beside hooks, Prana also collects data elements from JSON files, so you can easily distribute your extensions with everything they need in order to run.

 ## Installation